 top of page

-EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life
+ALL MANNER OF THINGS: perspectives for young people on Sex, Relationship, Self & Life

 INTRODUCTION

-In the beginning, the primary focus of this book was sex.
-What we think sex is, how we do or don't talk about it, how it affects us, what else it might be.
+In the beginning, the primary focus of this book was going to be sex.
+What we think sex is, how we do or don't talk about it, how it affects us, what's helpful for us to know.

 So what makes us shaky?
 Why do so many of us feel that way, especially around puberty and leading up to it?